yogurt-foundation/yogurt-css-documentation/docs/transitions/transition-property.md

 ## Transition Property

-Utilities for manipulating which CSS properties transition.
+Utilities for sets the css properties affected by transition animations.

 ### Class